 Changing Tax Law

-The relatively recent passage of the Tax Cuts and Jobs Act of 2017, P.L.
+The Tax Cuts and Jobs Act of 2017, P.L.
 115-97 significantly lowered the corporate tax rate.
 Depending on circumstances, that may make it advantageous for some companies to revoke S corporation status and operate as C corporations despite double taxation.

 100 Shareholder Limit